10 ways to make a tiny kitchen look stylish

 Paint the inside of a cupboard door with chalk paint and you’ve got an amazing noticeboard that takes up zero wall space.

 The fridge is the biggest appliance in your home – so the smaller your kitchen is, the more it’s going to stand out.
-Go for a stylish fridge to make a statement in a tiny kitchen.
+Go for a tall streamlined fridge freezer to store more with less floor space.

 6. Add a stylish coffee machine